-- Give inspectors reasonable access to trials and provide full location and site details (if not already given with site data 1) - Provide the inspector with information (for example pesticide sprays applied etc) within 7 days of a request - Co-operate with the propertor in making any non-routine assessments required to establish the validity of the trial (for example population counts) - 4.
-Carry out any agion agreed in consultation with the inspector.
+- Give inspectors reasonable access to trials and provide full location and site details (if not already given with site data 1) - Provide the inspector with information (for example pesticide sprays applied etc) within 7 days of a request - Co-operate with the inspector in making any non-routine assessments required to establish the validity of the trial (for example population counts) - Carry out any action agreed in consultation with the inspector.
 In particular it is important that any requirement to shorten plots is undertaken.
-The data on plots that the trials operate and inspector agree to exclude should not be submitted. (his document is
+The data on plots that the trials operator and inspector agree to exclude should not be submitted.

-Section D - Disease Testing Procedures
+Section D - Disease testing procedures

-D.1.
-Assessment of Natural Infection
+D.1 Assessment of natural infection